Magnety/tuFramework_win/documentation/setting_up_paths.md

         ├── ...
     ```

-2) nnUNet_preprocessed: This is the folder where the preprocessed data will be saved.
+2) tuframework_preprocessed: This is the folder where the preprocessed data will be saved.
 The data will also be read from
 this folder during training.
 Therefore it is important that it is located on a drive with low access latency and high
 throughput (a regular sata or nvme SSD is sufficient).